 - If you have a medical condition, or take medicines that interact with the method.

-The types of contraceptives can be divided into short-acting, long-acting and permanent.
+The types of contraception after birth can be divided into short-acting, long-acting and permanent.
 If you are planning on having another baby in the next year or so then you should consider a short-acting contraceptive.

 See the separate leaflets on each method for more details.